Arch Linux for Banana Pi

 sudo reboot - After reboot, verify health: use the checks in the next section.

 - Repeat updates intentionally.
-On headless systems, avoid unattended upgrades until you have proven remote recovery access works.
+On headless systems, avoid unattended upgrades until remote recovery has already been proven.

 - Use SSH keys for admin access.
-From your workstation, generate a key if needed and install it on the board.
+From your workstation, generate a key if you need one, then install it on the board.

 - Disable password SSH login once keys work.
 Edit

-/etc/ssh/sshd_configand set:PasswordAuthentication noThen restart the service and confirm you can still log in before closing your session.
+/etc/ssh/sshd_configand set:PasswordAuthentication noRestart the service and confirm you can still log in before closing the session.
+Do not assume it worked.

 - Keep a recovery path.
-If you can, keep serial access available and avoid changing both networking and SSH settings in the same session.
+If you can, leave serial access available and avoid changing networking and SSH settings in the same session.

 Verification checks